 “It’s not about reinventing the wheel,” Scheier explained, “but rather adjusting what already exists to make dressing easier for a broad audience so that everyone can wear the same product with minor adjustments.”

-Where can I find adaptable clothing?
+Where can I find adaptable clothing for wheelchairs and prosthetics?

 Oliver Scheier, Scheier’s son, was the catalyst for the foundation’s creation.
 Scheier began seeking jeans that would fit over his leg braces after the then-eight-year-old told his mom he wanted to wear regular clothing like his classmates despite suffering from a rare form of muscular dystrophy.